Length: 0.5 mile (800m), round-trip

 This is not the only playa at White Sands National Park.
 Playas are common features in desert environments.
-Lake Lucero, considered the modern source of the sand here, is a much larger playa that covers approximately 10 square miles (16 km).
-(Lake Lucero is located 15.5 miles (25 km) southwest of here and the only access is across White Sands Missile Range, making it inaccessible to the public except on monthly ranger-led tours.
-You can get a tour schedule at the Visitor Center.)
+Lake Lucero, the largest playa at the park, is the modern source of the gypsum sand.
+It covers approximately 10 square miles (16 km).
+Lake Lucero is located 15.5 miles (25 km) southwest of the visitor center and the only access is across the White Sands Missile Range, making it inaccessible to the public except on monthly, seasonal ranger-led tours.

 This short, level, family-friendly trail leads to a small playa.
 Green trail markers with a heart symbol mark the trail.
 Five interpretive panels are located along the trail.
 Learn about this chameleon landscape that changes from a brown dry lake bed to one teaming with life after a rainstorm or covered with a white fully crust in the winter.
 An Ice Age scene filled with the ancient giants that once roamed this area awaits those who hike to the end of the trail.

 Your tomorrow depends on what you to do today.
 Be prepared for your hike and have a safe and enjoyable experience.

 Remember, water is life!
 Bring enough water to survive.
 Drink water before you start hiking.
 Have at least one gallon (4L) of water per person per day and high-energy snacks, such as fruit and nuts.
 Fill up water containers at the visitor center.
 There is no water available in the dunefield.
 You will need more water than you think.
 Take a minimum of two 32-ounce (1 L) bottles of water per person on every trail (double for longer hikes).

 Bring a fully charged cell phone and put it in airplane mode while hiking to conserve the battery.